 Just as the seat, the bike’s handlebar assembly offers 4-way adjustability.
-Its upright post offers five adjustment positions, while its horizontal slider makes available three extra fore-to-aft positions.
+Its upright post offers five adjustment positions, while its horizontal slider makes available three other fore-to-aft positions.

 This XTERRA fitness exercise bike has a manual magnetic resistance system.
 This means you don’t have to connect it to a power source to adjust resistance.
 Also, the console is merely a fitness meter and (is not required) for the bike’s resistance control.

 The bike offers eight resistance levels.
 Considering that the flywheel is pretty heavy, the first level of resistance isn’t exactly light.
-Conversely, the top level of resistance produces quite an extreme pedal tension which offers the possibility to obtain a higher muscle burn.
+Conversely, the top level of resistance produces a quite extreme pedal tension, which offers the possibility to obtain a higher muscle burn.

 With regards to the bike’s drive system, there are three main elements to cover here, the flywheel, the crankset with its pedals, and the transmission.

 The XTERRA Fitness MBX2500 has one of the most massive flywheels available.
 It weighs 48.5 lbs (22 kg).
 However, it doesn’t have a perimeter-weighted design.
 This means it doesn’t deliver highly aggressive inertia, but due to its weight, it does offer a pretty consistent momentum.

 It’s also bi-directional, so you can pedal in reverse if you want.
 This way, you can put plenty of diversity into your workouts.

 Just like other spin bikes, the XTERRA MBX2500 features a 3-piece crankset.
 Its arms are substantial, being able to support all users up to 300 lbs (136 kg) in standing up pedaling routines.